15 Top-Rated East Coast Beaches

 Accommodation: Top-Rated Resorts in Fort Lauderdale

 Kids will love the Virginia Aquarium & Marine Science Center.
-In addition to housing thousands of sea creatures, the center also houses an impressive adventure park, complete with a zipline through an aerial forest.
+In addition to housing thousands of sea creatures, the center is also home to an impressive adventure park, complete with a zipline through an aerial forest.